 - Handler will be responsible for having a bird pen or a bird bag for their training birds.

-- Handlers will also be able to pick up their training birds in the parking lot each morning from 8am to 9am on Wednesday, Thursday, Friday and Saturday of the Invitational.
+- Handlers will also be able to pick up their training birds in the parking lot each morning from 8am to 9am on Sunday through Friday of the Invitational.
 If that time is not convenient, Charles will work with you to arrange a mutually convenient pick-up time

 Frequently Asked Questions